planglois925/Test_Controls_Doc/Control_1/Control_1_6.rst

-CIS Control 1.6:Address Unauthorized Assets
+Control 1.6: Address Unauthorized Assets
 ===========================================

-Ensure that unauthorized assets are either removed from the network, quarantined or the inventory is updated in a timely manner.
+Ensure that unauthorized assets are either removed from the network, quarantined or the inventory is updated in a timely manner

 Category